 Article SEVENTH of the Company's Revised Articles of Incorporation currently provides for the division of the Board of Directors into three classes, each class consisting as nearly as possible of one-third of the total number of directors, whenever the Board size is nine or more.
-Based on its review of corporate governance standards described above under 'Corporate Governance Standards' and for the reasons described below, the Board believes that the elimination of the classified Board, together with the elimination of cumulative voting, will allow shareholders to express their views annually regarding the entire Board by electing all directors annually and also help to ensure that each director will represent the interests of all shareholders.
+Based on its review of corporate governance standards described above under "Corporate Governance Standards" and for the reasons described below, the Board believes that the elimination of the classified Board, together with the elimination of cumulative voting, will allow shareholders to express their views annually regarding the entire Board by electing all directors annually and also help to ensure that each director will represent the interests of all shareholders.

 The Board has determined that this change should be implemented on a prospective basis, commencing with the Annual Meeting of Shareholders in 1997, so as not to shorten the term of any director elected at or prior to the 1996 Annual Meeting.
 Thus, as proposed to be amended, the Revised Articles of Incorporation would provide that at each Annual Meeting of Shareholders, commencing with the Annual Meeting of Shareholders in 1997, the successors of the directors whose terms expire in that year will be elected for a one-year term.
 Accordingly, upon the expiration in 1999 of the terms of the directors elected at this year's Annual Meeting, all directors will be elected to hold office for a one-year term.
 If this proposal to declassify the Board is adopted, the current requirement set forth in Article SEVENTH that the affirmative vote of the holders of at least sixty-six and two-thirds percent of the shares of capital stock of the Company entitled to vote on a provision to amend or repeal, or adopt any provision inconsistent with Article SEVENTH will be eliminated.
-Future amendments affecting Article SEVENTH would require a majority of the votes cast at a meeting, unless otherwise provided by the Utah Revised Business Corporation Act, the Revised Articles of Incorporation or the By-Laws.
+Future amendments affecting Article SEVENTH would require an affirmative vote of the holders of a majority of the outstanding shares of Common Stock entitled to vote thereon in accordance with the Utah Revised Business Corporation Act.